williamcsevier/textclass/README.md

 How to access package?
 ----------------------

-The end-user will access TextML through github using devtools. williamcsevier/TextML
+The end-user will access textclass through github using devtools. williamcsevier/textclass

 There are no security concerns